madrigals1/leetcode_bot/docs/Commands.md

 ### Problems

-Gets amount of problems per each difficulty for User, converts that data into visualization using [VizAPI](https://github.com/madrigals1/vizapi).
+Gets amount of solved problems in different levels of difficulty for given User, converts that data into **Pie Chart** visualization using [VizAPI](https://github.com/madrigals1/vizapi).
 Returns visualization as image.

 | Name | Submissions |
 | --- | --- |